jpicau/metos3d/docs/metos3d-reference.md

 The interface changed (more or less) since it was introduced for the first time.
 The initial version can be found at \citep[][]{PiwSla16}.

-### What is it?

-Ther Metos3D BGC API is a convention how biogeochemical models can be coupled to ocean circulation.

-### What for?

-modelers that want to their marine ecosystem or biogeochemical models, coupled to a global ocean circulation,

-### Why?

-climate research, ocean simulation, bgc models, uncertainties, parameters, processes, require assessment, at global-basin scale, sophisticated general circulation model,

-### How?

 #### C model template

 #### Fortran model template